 If you have no idea what Tales from the Crypt is, then just imagine The Twilight Zone if The Twilight Zone was a horror/comedy program rated TV-MA.
 Then, imagine that almost every episode featured a sometimes laughable amount of fake blood, quite a bit of nudity, and every swear word your mother never wanted you to say.
-Also, instead of Rod Serling bookending each story, the host of the show is an undead, three-feet-tall, animatronic ghoul called the Cryptkeeper, who has one of the most distinct voices in all of television history.
+Also, instead of Rod Serling bookending each story, the host of the show is an undead, three-foot-tall, animatronic ghoul called the Cryptkeeper, who has one of the most distinct voices in all of television history.
 Yeah, Tales from the Crypt is sort of insane, and all the way awesome.

 HBO’s Tales from the Crypt gets its roots from a comic book of the same name that was in print in the early 1950s through a long forgotten comic publisher, EC Comics.
 The comic book, along with similar publications both from EC and its competitors, pushed the boundaries of the comic industry until the introduction of the Comics Code, which restricted the gory and violent nature of the stories.
 Ultimately, EC comics was forced to stop production on Tales from the Crypt altogether.
 Tales from the Crypt was basically the Mortal Kombat or Grand Theft Auto of its day before its untimely banning, with parents and Congressmen across the United States spouting concerns about how the comics would “make your child sick, twisted, and even bloodthirsty.”